-A number of different research funding bodies support CRTF PhD opportunities - this section gives details about some schemes currently in operation at Imperial College London.
-For a comprehensive list of all PhD schemes available in the Imperial Fcaulty of Medicine please visit PhD opportunities.
+A number of different research funding bodies support CRTF PhD opportunities - this section gives details of some schemes currently in operation at Imperial College London.
+For a comprehensive list of all PhD schemes available in the Imperial Faculty of Medicine please visit PhD opportunities.

 Imperial College Clinician-Investigator Scholarship: PhD Programme